Agrippa Menenius Lanatus (consul 503 BC)

 Agrippa Menenius Lanatus (died 493 BC) was a consul of the Roman Republic in 503 BC, with Publius Postumius Tubertus.
-He was victorious over the Sabines and was awarded a triumph which he celebrated on 4 April, 503 BC.
+He was victorious over the Sabines and was awarded a triumph which he celebrated on 4 April 503 BC.
 According to Livy, he also led Roman troops against the Latin town of Pometia.
 In some traditions he and his colleague also completed a census during their consulship.

 According to Livy, Menenius was chosen by the patricians during the secession of the plebs in 494 BC to persuade the plebs to end their secession.
-Livy says that Menenius told the soldiers a fable about the parts of the human body and how each has its own purpose in the greater function of the body.
+Livy says that Menenius told the soldiers a fable about the parts of the human body and how each has its purpose in the greater function of the body.
 The rest of the body thought the stomach was getting a free ride so the body decided to stop nourishing the stomach.
-Soon, the other parts became fatigued and unable to function so they realized that the stomach did serve a purpose and they were nothing without it.
+Soon, the other parts became fatigued and unable to function.
+So, they realized that the stomach did serve a purpose and they were nothing without it.
 In the story, the stomach represents the patrician class and the other body parts represent the plebs.
 Eventually, Livy says, an accord was reached between the patricians and the plebs, which included creating the office of tribune of the plebs.

 It is not improbable that Saint Paul, an educated Roman citizen, knew this story (not necessarily through Livy) and was prompted by it in his use of the same parable when he admonished the Christians of Corinth that, for all their "diversity of gifts", they were all members of one body (I Cor.
-12: 13 ff).
-However, the imagery was not new, even for Livy.
-It appears in Xenophon's Memorabilia (2.iii.18) and in Cicero's De Officiis (III.v.22).
+12:13 ff.).
+However, the imagery was not new even for Livy.
+It appears in Xenophon's Memorabilia (2. iii.
+18), and in Cicero's De Officiis (III. v.
+22).